Wilmot Parish: Lakeville

-Lakeville comprises an area on the eastern and northern shores of Williamstown Lake, extending north and south along Route 560, west along Brookville Road, and north along Good Corner Road; it also includes a single land grant in Wakefield Parish along the western side of Route 560.
+Lakeville comprised an area on the eastern and northern shores of Williamstown Lake, extending north and south along Route 560, west along Brookville Road, and north along Good Corner Road; it also includes a single land grant in Wakefield Parish along the western side of Route 560.
 The communities of Brookville and Lakeville are both part of the LSD.

 Lakeville was established in 1985 to add street lighting, recreational facilities, and first aid and ambulance services.

-Today the LSD assesses for street lighting and community & recreation services.
-The taxing authority is 230.00 Lakeville.
+In 2020, the LSD assesses for street lighting and community & recreation services.
+The taxing authority was 230.00 Lakeville.

 LSDAC: Yes.
 Chair Joseph Weston sat on the WVRSC board of directors from at least 2015 until June 2018, first as an alternate and then as a full member from August 2016.
 Chair Carl Rattray replaced Weston on the WVRSC board and has served since July 2018.